 The Company leases its headquarters facilities under a long-term non-cancelable operating lease.
 On July 13, 2015, the Company entered into a sublease (the "Sublease") that became effective July 22, 2015, to sublet certain premises consisting of 10,141 square feet of space (the "Subleased Premises") located at 101 Hudson Street, Jersey City, New Jersey from Optimer Pharmaceuticals, Inc. The term of the Sublease commenced on August 1, 2015 (the "Commencement Date") and is scheduled to expire on July 30, 2018.
 No base rent was due under the Sublease until one month after the Commencement Date.
 Under the Sublease, the Company is obligated to pay monthly base rent of approximately twenty-five thousand dollars per month, which amount increases by 3% annually on each anniversary of the Commencement Date.
 In addition, the Company was required to fund a security deposit with the sublandlord in the amount of \$0.1 million.

-Rent expense was approximately \$0.1 million for the three months ended March 31, 2017.
-Future minimum lease payments for all operating leases as of March 31, 2017 are as follows (dollars in thousands):
+Rent expense was approximately \$0.1 million and \$0.2 million for the three and nine months ended September 30, 2017, respectively.
+Future minimum lease payments for all operating leases as of September 30, 2017 are as follows (in thousands):

-March 31, 2017 to December 31, 2017 \$ 231
+September 30, 2017 to December 31, 2017 \$ 78

 2018 182

 Thereafter

-Total \$ 413
+Total \$ 260